Outlaw Rogue PvP Rotation and Playstyle (Shadowlands / Patch 9.2)

 Generating and Spending Combo Points

 Rogues have two resources to manage.
-The first, Energy, is quite straightforward.
+The first, Energy, is relatively straightforward.
 Using a spell costs Energy, and it regenerates over time.
 The second resource is Combo Points.
-Some abilities generate Combo Points, and powerful abilities called Finishing Moves consume them.
-In order to maximize your damage output as well as your Energy regeneration you need to use your Combo Points efficiently.
+Some abilities generate Combo Points, and powerful skills called Finishing Moves consume them.
+To maximize your damage output and your Energy regeneration, you must use your Combo Points efficiently.
 You have several ways to generate Combo Points.

 - From

-Stealth there are 2 ways to generate Combo Points:
+Stealth, there are two ways to generate Combo Points:

 Cheap Shot stuns the target and generates 1 Combo Point.

 Ambush can only be used in Stealth as well.
-It deals damage and generates 2 Combo Points.
+It deals damage and generates 2 Combo Points, 3 with

 - When not in Stealth, you generate Combo Points with the following: